-6.3 Engagement and education of staff
+6.3 Engagement and Education of Staff

 - The online safety (e-Safety) policy will be formally provided to and discussed with all members of staff as part of induction and will be reinforced and highlighted as part of our safeguarding responsibilities. - Staff will be made aware that our Internet traffic can be monitored and traced to the individual user.
-Discretion and professional conduct is essential when using school systems and devices. - Up-to-date and appropriate staff training in safe and responsible Internet use, both professionally and personally, will be provided for all members of staff in a variety of ways, on a regular (at least annual) basis. - All members of staff will be made aware that their online conduct out of school could have an impact on their role and reputation within school.
-Civil, legal or disciplinary action could be taken if they are found to bring the profession or institution into disrepute, or if something is felt to have undermined confidence in their professional abilities.

-• Members of staff with a responsibility for managing filtering systems or monitor ICT use will be supervised by the Leadership Team and will have clear procedures for reporting issues or concerns.
+Discretion and professional conduct is essential when using school systems and devices. - Up-to-date and appropriate staff training in safe and responsible Internet use, both professionally and personally, will be provided for all members of staff in a variety of ways, on a regular (at least annual) basis. - This will cover the potential risks posed to students (Content, Contact and Conduct) as well as our professional practice expectations. - All members of staff will be made aware that their online conduct out of school could have an impact on their role and reputation within school.
+Civil, legal or disciplinary action could be taken if they are found to bring the profession or institution into disrepute, or if something is felt to have undermined confidence in their professional abilities. - Members of staff with a responsibility for managing filtering systems or monitor ICT use will be supervised by the Leadership Team and will have clear procedures for reporting issues or concerns. - Highlight the useful educational resources and tools which staff should use, according to the age and ability of students. - Ensure all members of staff are aware of the procedures to follow regarding online safety concerns affecting students, colleagues or other members of the school community.

-6.4 Engagement and education of parents and carers
+6.4 Engagement and Education of Parents and Carers

 - Goldwyn School recognise that parents/carers have an essential role to play in enabling children to become safe and responsible users of the internet and digital technology. - Parents/carers' attention will be drawn to the school online safety (e-Safety) policy and expectations in newsletters, letters, the school prospectus and on the school website. - A partnership approach to online safety at home and at school with parents/carers will be encouraged.
-This may include offering parent evenings with demonstrations and suggestions for safe home Internet use or highlighting online safety at other well attended events e.g. parent evenings, transition events, fetes and sports days. - Parents/carers will be requested to read online safety information as part of the Home School Agreement, including e-safety information made available on the schools website. - Parents/carers will be encouraged to read the school Acceptable Use Policy for students and discuss its implications with their children. - Information and guidance for parents on online safety will be made available to parents/carers in a variety of formats. - Parents/carers will be encouraged to role model positive behaviour for their children online. - Relevant Information and Guidance should be made available to parents and carers as appropriate e.g. Digital Parenting magazine.
+This may include offering parent evenings with demonstrations and suggestions for safe home Internet use or highlighting online safety at other well attended events e.g. parent evenings, transition events, fetes and sports days. - Parents/carers will be requested to read online safety information as part of the Home School Agreement, including e-safety information made available on the schools website. - Parents/carers will be encouraged to read the school Acceptable Use Policy for students and discuss its implications with their children. - Information and guidance for parents on online safety will be made available to parents/carers in a variety of formats.